Clearing Sale Safety

 By definition, a farm is a workplace under safety legislation.
 As the controller of the workplace the clearing sale vendor has a legal obligation to make it safe for employees, agents & clearing sale attendees.

-In essence, as a Vendor selling new or second hand plant at a clearing sale you are required to inspect equipment, identify faults, and provide purchasers with advice on faults and information in relation to the safe use of the item for sale.
-This is a Plant Safety Advice.
+In essence, as a vendor selling new or second hand plant at a clearing sale you are required to inspect equipment, identify faults, and provide purchasers with advice on faults and information in relation to the safe use of the item for sale.
+This is a Plant Safety Advice for clearing sale safety.

 The steps below outline the recommended process for dealing with clearing sale safety obligations, especially when selling second hand plant.

-- Create a detailed list of all items to be sold at clearing sale
+Create a detailed list of all second hand plant items to be sold at clearing sale

-Plant Assessor recommends that Vendors seek external assistance in complying with these legislative requirements.
-We can arrange for an expert to contact you to assist you to meet these legislative requirements.
+Plant Assessor recommends that vendors seek external assistance in complying with these legislative requirements.
+We can arrange for an expert to assist you to meet these legislative requirements.
 Contact us for more information.